Consistent Validation for Predictive Methods in Spatial Settings: WE WANT CONSISTENT ESTIMATORS

-\section{We Want Consistent Estimators}
+\section{WE WANT CONSISTENT ESTIMATORS}

-Once we have an estimator of test risk, it remains to check if that estimator performs well.
+Given an estimator of test risk, we want to check if that estimator performs well.
 We next formalize one natural check on performance: namely, estimators should become arbitrarily accurate if given validation data that is arbitrarily dense in the spatial domain.
 This check is analogous to traditional consistency in the i.i.d.\ data setting.